JiRafa14/FishNchip/README.md

 After this, the analysys of the peaks is over.
 2 plots are generated in the Rplots.pdf file: the transcription factor binding sites and the distribution of genomic loci relative to the TSS.
 Also, the gene set enrichment analysis results is saved in GO_enrichment.csv, and promoters in promoters.csv.
 As said above, the regulome is saved in <transcription factor name>_target_genes.txt.

+It is important to note that the regulome is obtained from the peaks present in ALL summits.bed or peaks.narrowPeak files.
+This is, given 5 control and 5 chip files, if a peak is present in only 4 out of 5 chip vs control comparisons, then it will not be used to obtain the regulome.
+We preferred to be extra restrictive, rather than counting  every peak, even when it is only present in, for example,  1 out of 5 comparisons.

 ## 6. Example